TITLES AND

 "The Lonely One" (02/04/68):

-While Corey is at Cape Kennedy participating in a paracute-testing project and visiting his old smoke-jumping buddy Chuck Conway, now an astronaut, Lassie encounters Atlas, a guard dog gone wild after the death of his handler.
-The dog seems impossible to catch until he is trapped in quicksand.
+Corey is assigned to Cape Kennedy to survey what wood-based products are used in the space program as well as participating in a parachute-testing project (NASA will be using some parachutes being developed at the Forest Service's Missoula research installation) and is teamed with his old smoke-jumping buddy Chuck Conway, now an astronaut.
+While Corey takes a try at "kite flying" (like wind-sailing, used for astronaut survival training), Lassie encounters Atlas, a guard dog gone wild after the death of his handler.
+While Chuck gives Corey a tour of the VAB, Lassie runs out to the wildlife preserve, where Atlas has become trapped in quicksand.
 Chuck Conway: Peter Haskell.
 Dan (Gate Guard): Med Flory.
 Austin Redmond: Parley Baer.
-Paul Lowry: Richard Crane.
+Dr. Paul Lowry: Richard Crane.
+Forest Service Supervisor (Ed Palmer): Ross Elliott.

 "The Searchers" (02/11/68):

-• Note: Allan went on to play one of Lassie's "godfathers," Scott Turner, starting in "The Holocaust."
+• Note: Allan went on to play one of Lassie's "godfathers," Scott Turner, beginning with "The Holocaust."
+Check out the exterior of the Baker house: it's a complete redress of the home Terri shares with her parents in "Miracle of the Dove."

 "Countdown" (02/18/68):